 Transferring your Child Trust Fund to a Junior ISA

 The following discusses Junior ISAs and what’s involved in transferring a CTF to a JISA.
-This will be of interest to you if you are sitting any of the CII R02, AF4, J10, J11 or J12 exams.
+This will be of interest to you if you are sitting any of the CII R02, AF4, J10 or J12 exams.

-Two years ago we talked about the unfairness of not being able to transfer a Child Trust Fund to a Junior ISA.
-An industry campaign showed plenty of others felt the same, and eventually the Government agreed that on the 6th April this year, around 6 million investors could transfer their child’s CTF to a JISA – if they wanted to.
+Originally it was not possible to transfer a Child Trust Fund to a Junior ISA.
+This was deemed by many to be unfair and an industry campaign eventually resulted in the Government agreeing from 2015 investors could transfer their child’s CTF to a JISA – if they wanted to.

 CTFs, you’ll recall, were available to children born between September 2002 and January 2011 and were helped along by a £250 voucher provided by the Government (£500 for those on lower incomes).
 As soon as JISAs became available, it was as if the providers of CTFs lost interest; returns on JISAs were much more attractive, they had more fund choice and often the charges were lower.

 Junior ISAs work very much like ordinary ISAs in that virtually all income and capital gains are tax free.
 Children don’t usually pay tax anyway so the main advantage really is for the parents making maximum use of the annual subscription – if this was held in an ordinary savings account, any interest would be taxed back on the parent if it was over £100.
 With a JISA, this parental income tax rule doesn’t apply.
-For a stocks and shares JISA and CTF there’s no CGT on gains and the investments grow virtually tax free (as with any equity investment dividends are paid after a deduction of 10%).
+For a stocks and shares JISA and CTF there’s no CGT on gains and the investments grow completely tax free.

 Will Parents Make the Switch?